ModUDuke/experiments/chapter1.md

 # Check out the structure of OHIE

-# Create a new data frame called `trmt` that contains only treated individuals
+# Create a new data frame called `treatmentgroup` that contains only treated individuals

-# Create a new data frame called `ctrl` that contains only control individuals
+# Create a new data frame called `controlgroup` that contains only control individuals

 ```